MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/IoTCoreDefaultApp.md

 ## Device Information

-This section allows you to see the different features for your device including Ethernet, OS version, connected devices, and more.
+This page allows you to see the different features for your device including Ethernet, OS version, connected devices, and more.

 ## Command Line

-The command line features allows you to run commands directly on your device.
+This page allows you to run commands directly on your device.

 To enable this feature you have to set a registry key so that the app can run the commands.
 The first time you try to run a command you will see a link that allows you to set the registry key using a call to Windows Device Portal.
 Click the link to enable your device to run commands.